History of Halls

 McCaffrey Hall was built on the site of the original all purpose building.
 The original building was a log structure that was demolished in 1844.
 Although construction of McCaffrey Hall began in 1852, the building was not dedicated and used until January 11, 1858.
 McCaffrey was originally two stories high and housed the college refectory until 1962.
 In 1962 the Cogan Student Union Building was built; now known as Patriot Hall, the McGowan Center, and Cogan Hall.
 The building was originally only two stories due to a shortage in funds related to the Civil War and so that more attention could be dedicated towards the Gothic style church that was intended to extend from the Immaculate Conception Chapel down to the current location of Patriot Hall.
 Money ran short on such a large project and construction was never completed.
 The leftover stone was used to build Flynn Hall.
 In 1897 the third and fourth floors of McCaffrey Hall were completed and the rooms were considered to be the first deluxe housing found on campus.
 The building was named after the 7th President (1838-1872), Fr.
 McCaffrey.
 During his presidency, he oversaw the construction of Brute, McCaffrey, and Purcell Halls, and led the college through the very turbulent times of the Civil war and the battle of Gettysburg that occurred very close to campus.

 Pangborn Hall was dedicated on October 15, 1955 by Archbishop Keough.
 Pangborn Hall was built as campus enrollment rose after WWII Navy V-5 and V-12 programs left.
-The building is named after Thomas W. and John C. Pangborn of the Pangborn Construction Company in Pittsburg, PA.
-The building is the only Residence Hall to incorporate a chapel, Mary Queen of Peace Chapel, located at the north end of the building.
-At the south end of the Hall is a replica of the Pangborn corporate offices which now houses the Catholic Education Ministries office and the Pangborn memorial room.
+The building is named after Thomas W. and John C. Pangborn of the Pangborn Construction Company in Pittsburgh, PA.
+The building was the first Residence Hall to incorporate a chapel, Mary Queen of Peace Chapel, located at the north end of the building.
+At the south end of the Hall is a replica of the Pangborn corporate offices which now houses the Institute for Leadership Studies office and the Pangborn memorial room.

 Sheridan Hall was opened in 1962 and was built after the Navy barracks were removed from campus.
 The current location of Sheridan housed the married Navy personnel and their families while they were stationed at the Mount.
 After the Navy left there was no need for the structure and a true residence hall was constructed.
 The building is named after Msgr.
 Sheridan who was a member of the class of 1871, seminary class of 1921 and the president of the school from 1937-1961.
 Msgr.
 Sheridan was instrumental in guiding the Mount through the Great Depression and WWII.
 He also played a key role in instituting the Navy V-5 and V-12 program which kept the Mount afloat as enrollment dropped due to WWII.
 During Msgr.
 Sheridan’s time as president, he oversaw the building of Memorial Gym, first annex to the Seminary, Pangborn Hall, the Phillips Library, and Sheridan Hall.
 Msgr.
 Sheridan is also the first inductee into the Mount St. Mary’s Sports Hall of Fame and the first to be publicly inaugurated as President.